TheSoftDiamond/gumroad-discord-verify/README.md

 npm install discord.js
 ```

-2. Populate the categories in the .env file:
+2. Populate the categories in the .env file (Rename env.example to .env):
 ```env
 DISCORD_TOKEN=""
 CLIENTID = ""